Frequently Asked Questions

 Is Darkmoon Deck: Tides worth buying?
 I heard it’s bugged?

 Tides is a great starter raid trinket and you’ll use it until you get heroic raid trinkets at the very least.
 It’s weaker in dungeons since the cards can bounce to fewer targets and the mana regeneration is near useless in an environment where you can frequently drink but it still easily blows lower ilvl alternatives out of the water.
 I don’t know what your financial situation is like and so I can’t tell you whether you should buy it or not but if you do then you’ll have a solid trinket that you’ll use for a reasonable length of time.

-The mana shuffle bug was fixed half a week ago (despite news sites only reporting on it now) and was a 69% buff to the decks mana gain.
-You should expect the trinket to contribute 2-3% of your healing on top of the mana effect.
+You should expect the trinket to contribute 1-2% of your healing on top of the mana effect.
 The trinket is well balanced.
 Don’t expect buffs.